Probability Models in Statistical Data Analysis: Uses, Interpretations, Frequentism-As-Model: Conclusion

 It may seem to be my core message that models are models and as such different from reality.
 This is of course commonplace, and agreed by many if not all statisticians, although it rarely influences applied statistical analyses or even discussions about the foundations of statistics.

-Here are some less obvious implications: \begin{itemize} \item The usual way of talking about model assumptions, namely that they ``have to be fulfilled'', is misleading.
+Here are some less obvious implications: \begin{itemize} \item The usual way of talking about \hbindex{model assumptions}, namely that they ``have to be fulfilled'', is misleading.
 The aim of model assumption checking is not to make sure that they are fulfilled, but rather to rule out issues that misguide the interpretation of the results.
-Combining model assumption checking and analyses chosen conditionally on the model checking results can itself be modelled and analysed, and depending on what exactly is done, it may or may not turn out to work well. \item There are always lots of models compatible with the data.
-Some of these can be favoured or excluded by plausibility considerations, prior information, or by the data, but some irregular ones have to be excluded simply because inference would be hopeless if they were correct. \item Model assessment based on the data involves decisions about ``in what way to look'', i.e., what model deviations are relevant.
+Combining model assumption checking and analyses chosen conditionally on the model checking results can itself be modelled and analysed, and depending on what exactly is done, it may or may not turn out to work well. \item There are always lots of models \hbindex{compatible} with the data.
+Some of these can be favoured or excluded by plausibility considerations, prior information, or by the data, but some irregular ones have to be excluded simply because inference would be hopeless if they were correct. \item \hbindex{Model assessment} based on the data involves decisions about ``in what way to look'', i.e., what model deviations are relevant.
 Whether a model is compatible with the data cannot be decided independently of such considerations. \item Choosing a model implies decisions to ignore certain aspects of reality, e.g., differences between the conditions under which observations modelled as i.i.d. were gathered.
-These decisions should be transparent and open for discussion. \item Consideration of interpretational equivalence, i.e., what different models would be interpreted in the same or different way regarding the subject matter, are important in order to investigate robustness and stability, i.e., to what extent different models compatible with the data would lead to results on the same data that have a different meaning. \item Frequentism-as-model is compatible with both compatibility and inverse probability logic.
-A key to decide which one to prefer is to ask whether the parameter prior distribution required for inverse probability logic can be used to add valuable information in a convincing way.
-The parameter prior itself can not normally be checked against the data with satisfactory power. \end{itemize}
+These decisions should be transparent and open for discussion. \item Consideration of \hbindex{interpretative equivalence}, i.e., what different models would be interpreted in the same or different way regarding the subject matter, are important in order to investigate \hbindex{robustness} and \hbindex{stability}, i.e., to what extent different models compatible with the data would lead to results on the same data that have a different meaning. \item Frequentism-as-model is compatible with both compatibility and \hbindex{inverse probability logic}.
+A key to decide which one to prefer is to ask whether the \hbindex{parameter prior} distribution required for inverse probability logic can be used to add valuable information in a convincing way.
+The parameter prior itself can not normally be checked against the data with satisfactory power.
+Compatibility logic can also be used for epistemic-probability-as-model; a model may be dropped that turns out to be incompatible with the observations, even thought this violates coherence. \end{itemize} {\bf Acknowledgements:} I thank Laurie Davies, Andrew Gelman, Donald Gillies, Sander Greenland, David Hand, Johannes H\"{u}sing, and Keith O'Rourke for helpful comments on an earlier version of this chapter.